-Only authorized adults may pick Preschool - 6th grade students up from school.
-Special permission may be given for other adults to pick up children only by written request, by a personal phone call to the administration, or an email sent to the office, made by the child's legal guardian.
+Line B: All 4th Grade & 5th Royce office, made by the child's legal guardian.
 Any authorized adults picking up a student(s) must show valid ID at the main office before receiving them.
 On a daily basis, enrolling parents/guardians must alert the office staff if someone other than the enrolling parent is picking up.

-5.5 Sign-in/Late Arrival
+5.4 Sign-in/Late Arrival